An Efficient Algorithm for Modulus Operation and Its Hardware Implementation in Prime Number Calculation: Methodology

 Figure~\ref{fig:FSM_diagramApp} shows the finite state machine (FSM) diagram that generates the control signals to manage the data path.
 The process begins with the \emph{start} signal, encompassing a total of 13 states.
 The control signals generated in each state are listed in Table~\ref{tab:StCtrlSiglsApp}.
 The datapath and the control FSM are implemented as separate Verilog modules and interfaced as depicted in Figure~\ref{fig:fmodAppInterface}.
 Additionally, a counter module uses \emph{start}, \emph{prime\_found}, and \emph{done} signals to determine the number of primes found and the total clock cycles utilized for the entire process.

 Both hardware implementations, the modulus operation and the prime calculation, were configured using the Xilinx Vivado 2018.3 design suite, targeting a Digilent Zybo Zynq-7000 SoC Trainer FPGA board containing a Xilinx XC7Z010-1CLG400C.
-Logic resource utilization, power analysis, and timing analysis were conducted using the Vivado design suite for both the hardware modulus implementation and the prime number calculation separately.
+Logic resource utilization, power analysis, and timing analysis were conducted using the Vivado design suite for both the hardware implementation of the novel algorithm for modulus operation and the prime number calculation separately.

 The Verilog description of the datapath included several submodules, such as registers and multiplexers, in addition to the modulus module.
 These modules were instantiated in the data path module along with other logical statements, following the datapath diagram shown in Figure~\ref{fig:primeAppDpath}.
 The FSM was implemented using the two-always-block method in Verilog, with one block for state logic and the other for next-state logic.
 The top-level Verilog module integrates the FSM module and the datapath module.
 The complete system was then simulated, and the outputs were compared with software calculations to verify accuracy.